jessemolina/ml-real-estate/docs/module02.md

 # Module 02: Data Cleaning

 Our second phase entails the data cleaning process.
-This phase is a critical one since cleaner data compensates for a lot more than any algorithm could.
+This phase is critical since cleaner data compensates for a lot more than any algorithm could.

 ## Check for Duplicates